A MIX OF EASE AND BURDEN: SEBI’s latest regulatory push redefines the role of DTs and issuers

 Regulatory reforms to ensure EoDB for Debenture Trustees are being discussed and implemented in phases since January, 2025.
 SEBI proposed amendments with respect to permissible activities of DTs, the manner of utilisation of Recovery Expense Fund, specified rights of DTs with corresponding obligations on issuers and introduction of a model debenture trust deed through a consultation paper (‘CP’) dated November 04, 2024, which were deliberated in its meeting held on December 18, 2024, and finally approved the revised proposals on June 18, 2025.

 Permissible Activities for DTs [newly inserted Reg.
-9C in DT Regulations]
+9C in DT Regulations and SEBI Circular 1]

 Key issue: